 Can A Cat Kill A Tortoise?

-Likewise, a cat may stress out a tortoise, which can eventually lead to its death.
-Constantly being attacked, prodded at, chased, and antagonized can disrupt the tortoise’s ability to:
+Likewise, a cat’s presence may stress a tortoise, leading to death.
+Constantly being prodded, chased, and antagonized can have serious health implications.

 Why Do Tortoises Chase Cats?

 Tortoises are usually the more docile of the two animals, but a territorial or aggressive tortoise can instigate aggression.